 We use a program called WSPR (pronounced Whisper) written by Joe Taylor, K1JT.
 WSPR is a acronym for Weak Signal Propogation Reporter and is used by Amateur Radio operators as a means to test their radios and antennas.
 Amateur Radio Operators can see on the WSPRnet program how far their signals can reach either by sending or receiving their callsigns.

 The data packets that are sent by our balloon trackers are reported by the receiving station.
-Without their reports, we are unable to track our locations. these reporting stations are unaware that we’re a Pico Balloon unless we send them an email thanking them for receiving our signal report.
+Without their reports, we are unable to track our locations.
+These reporting stations are unaware that we’re a Pico Balloon unless we send them an email thanking them for receiving our signal report.
 Some of these reporting stations have become NIBBB followers, receiving emails when our posts are published and in turn help us to track our balloons.

 Once we know the altitude and location, we can track our projected path accurately over an 84 hour period using NOAA.gov for tracking balloons NOAA Hysplit Model.
-We can also see the projected speed and direction of the jetstream and weather patterns using Ventusky
+We can also see the projected speed and direction of the jetstream, and weather patterns using Ventusky

 Code of Federal Regulations 14 CFR Part 101